Four-force (4-force) is a four-vector, considered as

 are the

-components of the vector potential of the
+components of vector potential

-components of the velocity of the element of
+of the element of

 matter or particle.